evrencoskun/TableView/README.md

 # TableView for Android
+TableView is a powerful Android library for displaying complex data structures and rendering tabular data composed of rows, columns and cells.
+TableView relies on a separate model object to hold and represent the data it displays.
-An Android library providing a TableView and a Data Table.
-This repository contains a **TableViewSample** that is designed to show you how to create your own TableView in your application.
+This repository also contains a **TableViewSample** that is designed to show you how to create your own TableView in your application.

 ![TableView Landscape](https://raw.githubusercontent.com/evrencoskun/TableViewSample/master/TableView-landscape.gif)